ON CUE BCA 2020 LEAGUE BYLAWS

 16. Suspending Teams from League Play - Any team that forfeits two consecutive weeks or any three weeks in a league session will be automatically suspended from any and all further league competition.
 Any and all sanction monies, fees / dues and prize money shall be forfeited.
 Suspended teams must bring their balance due to the league back to zero before being allowed back into the league.
 This would include fees for past weeks even though they were not participating.

-17. Rescheduling Matches - If both team captains agree to reschedule a match, it must also be approved by the League Operator and location owner, and must be played before the two teams meet up again or before end of session.
-Regular rules apply to turning in score sheets and team weekly fees.
-Exceptions can be made through league officer and team captain agreement.
-Contact League Officer if exception needs to be made.
+17. Rescheduling Matches - If both team captains agree to reschedule a match, it must also be approved by the League Operator and location owner, and must be made up within 3 weeks.
+All rescheduled matches must be played at the opposite location of the team requesting to reschedule unless agreed upon by both teams.

 19. Eligibility for BCAPL National Championships in Las Vegas, NV - Players who have played a minimum of eight (8) full regularly scheduled BCAPL league matches in the same division during a single sanctioned session, and are deemed an active player by the League Operator, are eligible to play in the BCAPL National Championships.
 Team "original" players must play eight (8) weeks on the same team in a single session.